cbushehry/robot-gladiators-v2/README.md

 # Robot Gladiators!

 ## 1. Description
 Robot Gladiators is a game made using HTML and JavaScript that allows the user to name a character and fight robots.
+This application was built almost entirely with JavaScript

+DEPLOYMENT: Project has not been deployed yet

 ## 2. Features
  * Name your robot